W. H. Davies: Decline and death

 I've never been ill before, really, except when I had that accident and lost my leg....
 And, d'you know, I grow so irritable when I've got that pain, I can't bear the sound of people's voices....
 Sometimes I feel I should like to turn over on my side and die.

-Davies' health continued to decline.
-He died in September 1940 at the age of 69.
-Never a churchgoer in adult life, Davies was cremated at the Bouncer's Lane Cemetery, Cheltenham, and his remains interred there.
+Davies' health continued to decline and he died in September 1940 at the age of 69.
+Never a churchgoer in adult life, he was cremated at the Bouncer's Lane Cemetery, Cheltenham, and his remains interred there.

 Glendower

 From 1949, Glendower was the home of the poet's great-nephew Norman Phillips.
-In 2003, Phillips had a heart attack and had to move into council accommodation.
-He later spent £34,000 on the house, hoping to move back, but faced a further five-figure sum for essential maintenance.
-Local residents such as Anthony Burton and biographer Barbara Hooper formed The Friends of Glendower to help save the property and promote the poet's work.

-In December 2012 signed copies of five of Davies' books were found during restoration of his cottage, along with letters to family members.
-The restorers hoped that the books would remain in Nailsworth and the cottage become a Davies study centre.
-The plans included its use as a home by Phillips, who was among the last direct descendants of the Davies family.
+In 2003, following a heart attack, Phillips moved into supported accommodation.
+A support group of local residents, The Friends of Glendower, was established to raise funds for renovation, with the aims of enabling Phillips to return to the cottage and for it to be a commemoration of Davies' life and work.
+In 2012 signed copies of five of Davies' books were found during restoration, together with personal papers.
+By 2017, remedial work on the cottage was sufficiently advanced to allow Phillips to return.